NEWLY2014/AirlineSim-Enhancement-Suite/README.md

 ## Features

 - Aircraft profitability calculator
-- A route analyser which shows load factors for routes
+- A route analyzer which shows load factors for routes
 - A salary adjuster that uses the country average as a base
 - Competitor monitoring software
-- Easily see your route overview across with some analytics for the whole network.
+- See your route overview across with some analytics for the whole network.
 - Automatically update prices to optimal levels.
 - Automatically save historical load data.
 - Customize most of the settings to fit your airline needs.